 Committee recognises outstanding contributions of EMBL alumni to science journalism and genome editing

 The winners of the 2020 EMBL Alumni Awards have been selected.
 Giorgia Guglielmi wins the John Kendrew Award for her journalism work focusing on the intersection of science and society, while John van der Oost wins the Lennart Philipson Award for his contributions to our understanding of the genome editing tool known as CRISPR–Cas.
-The awards will be presented as part of the EMBL World Alumni Day celebrations in Heidelberg on 17 July.
+The awards will be presented as part of the EMBL World Alumni Day celebrations, which will be live-streamed on 17 July.
 Here, the awardees discuss some of the defining moments in their careers.

 Combining two passions